dejan2609/mtc-backend-qa/README.md

-# mtc-backend-qa
+# This is a qa python repo is for backend devs.
-python Code for MTC
+The infra was last modified by Dejan Stojadinović